 In most other bird species, adults and juveniles migrate separately.
 Ducks migrate in family groups for the southbound flight.
 This is when the young ones learn the path, the good stopover sites along with the good wintering grounds.
 Ducks tend to separate over the winter and head north by forming new groups.
 The hens have a strong need to return to their birthplace.
 Males do not and will simply follow the hens, as they mate with new hens each season, this will take them to a different site every year.

 The geese, on the other hand, take several years to mature and quite often the family remains together for several migrations.
 Males pick their mates on the wintering grounds and usually mate for life.

+They fly in a variety of formations.
+Geese stay in their flock formation from takeoff to landing, keeping the flock together throughout the entire migratory journey.
 The population of some geese is increasing at a very fast rate and causing problems on the nesting grounds.
 Snow geese are an example of this.
 An estimated 6 million birds now nest in Hudson Bay, they have become the most populated bird in the north.
-However other waterfowl populations are decreasing due to the disappearing wetlands and other migratory habitat and it is up to us to protect and increase remaining habitats for all migratory species.
+However other waterfowl populations are decreasing due to the disappearing wetlands and other migratory habitats and it is up to us to protect and increase remaining habitats for all migratory species.

-These birds are incredible to observe and to see huge flocks heading north is a wonderful sight, all you need is a pair of field glasses, a camera and a notebook to record your sightings, a good pair of boots and a warm jacket and you’re on your way to seeing the wonders of the migrating birds.
+These birds are incredible to observe and to see huge flocks heading north is a wonderful sight, All you need is a pair of field glasses, a camera, and a notebook to record your sightings.
+Along with a good pair of boots and a warm jacket and you’re on your way to seeing the wonders of the migrating birds.
 But be careful, you might become addicted, l have.